leognmotta/hackatuning/README.md

 # Hackatuning
-Hey there, hackatuning is an open source hackathon management.
+Hey there, hackatuning is an open source hackathon management system.

 ## Goals